UnderGrounder96/dev_OS/README.md

-# dev_os
+# dev_OS

-My intent is to create a slim, sleek and fast OS for developers.
+My intent is to create a slim, sleek and smart OS for developers.

 I will use this repo to document all my progress.

 ## Getting Started

-I plan to use [vagrant](https://vagrantup.com) 2.2.16 for virtualization and [virtualbox](https://virtualbox.org) 6.1.26 as provider.
+I plan to use [Vagrant](https://vagrantup.com) for virtualization and [VirtualBox](https://virtualbox.org) as provider.

 ## Prerequisites

-TBA
+- Vagrant 2.2.16
+- VirtualBox 6.1.26
+- Fedora 25 (VM)

 ## Deployment